In 2021, Catholic Family Services of Saskatoon marked 80 years as one of the city’s oldest and most vital social service organizations.

 Catholic Family Services has a long and unique tradition of responding to the needs of the community through dynamic, innovative, leading-edge programs.

-Now known as CFS Saskatoon, we are proud of our history and are looking forward to the next 75 years with a brand that honours our past and gives us renewed focus for the future.
+Now known as CFS Saskatoon, we are proud of our history and are looking forward to the opportunity to serve our community for years to come.